 The Halo unit is an energy storage and management system comprising of Lithium-ion batteries and electronics housed in a painted structural carbon steel gravity-based skid.
-A representative skid is shown below.
+The batteries and the AUV docking station have now been combined to one structure, the HALO frame, to minimise the footprint as previously cited at the Decommissioning methodology.
+The final GA of the Halo unit is shown below.